zweifisch/zf-doc/doc/85_Laziness.md

 `zf\App` extends `Laziness`

-assign a closure to a Laziness instance and access it later will get the closure evaluated, and the result will be cached
+assign a closure to a Laziness instance and access it later will get the closure invoked, and the result will be cached

 ```php
 $app->products = function(){